quintonn/QBic/README.md

 # Known Problems
 ### SQLite.Interop.dll
-Sometimes you might see this error when you try and run your QBic application while using SQLite
+Sometimes you might see this error when you try and run your qBic application while using SQLite
 > Unable to load DLL 'SQLite.Interop.dll': The specified module could not be found

 There are many reasons for seeing this error and we have made many efforts to fix them, but some reasons still persist:
-1. The **Identity** of the **AppPool** in **IIS** that runs the QBic website does not have access to the location the project was created in.
+1. The **Identity** of the **AppPool** in **IIS** that runs the qBic website does not have access to the location the project was created in.

    This might be happen if the **AppPool** is **DefaultAppPool** and the **Identity** is **NetworkService** and the project is created inside the **C:\Users\XXXX\source\repos** folder which are the defaults for Visual Studio and IIS.